Previous Page Return to Table of Contents

 Novelette.
 8000 words.

-peter has spent all his life sitting before the Machine, touching the dial with the three immaculate touches that turn the dial and activate the coil.
+Peter has spent all his life sitting before the Machine, touching the dial with the three immaculate touches that turn the dial and activate the coil.
 But all that changes one day when he has an Intimation, and in a glow of pink light, he sees a woman walking over the Machine.

 1. Other Edens II.
 London: Unwin, 1988.
 Original anthology.
 Christopher Evans & Robert Holdstock, editors.
 Pages: 243-266.